 "...oh ... look at that.... that was close .....oops....c'mon!... hey, you know, I remember a game in 1998 where ... say, Mario, look at those fans over there... they seem to be setting fire to the stadium... well, back to the studio..."

-not only cannot almost see it; you can't even
+You not only cannot almost see it; you

 The term “Hooligan” apparently derives from an English music hall song of the 1890s describing a rowdy Irish family.
 It may be a variant spelling of the family name, “Hoolihan” or “Houlihan”.
 It is not clear if Mark Twain, in The Gilded Age (published in 1873), was using it in a pejorative sense in a reference in that book to a fictitious novel he invented called The Hooligans of Hackensack.
 In any case, by 1898, the word was used in the British press in its current, generic meaning of “rowdy”.
 The word got a good work-out in the form of “hooliganism” in the Soviet Union to describe general anti-social, anti-Soviet behavior, such as loafing on street corners and making snide comments about the next 5-year plan.
 The word has been taken up into Italian (from the English use of “football hooligans”) as a synonym for those roughnecks who show up at soccer matches just to fight and cause trouble.
 It is more than a bit hypocritical of Italians to choose a foreign term; it’s as if they are saying, “We’re so well-behaved at sporting events that we haven’t even got a word to describe that kind of behavior; therefore, we cannot behave like that.”
 The linguistic determinism underlying that is dubious.
 Belay that—it’s wrong, but don’t get me started on the Sapir-Whorf Hypothesis.